Flipside Game 2012

 Workshops with students in the creation of a public street game for the A MAZE Interact Festival 2012

 Supported by A MAZE festival, Goethe Institut and The Bag Factory.

-‘Flipside’ was a site-specific game created by Johannesburg based artist Anthea Moys and Berlin based game designer Sebastian Quack from ‘invisible Playground’ for the ‘A MAZE Interact’ festival in Johannesburg, 2012.
-Moys invited 3 performing and digital arts students from Wits School of the Arts and eight of her students from Vega Imagination Lab where she taught Creative Development.
+‘Flipside’ was a site-specific game created by myself and Quack for the ‘A MAZE Interact’ festival in Johannesburg, 2012.
+I invited 3 performing and digital arts students from Wits School of the Arts and eight of my students from Vega Imagination Lab where I taught Creative Development.

 Public Flyer text: FLIPSIDE: A game of Teleported Reality!

 Teleport between Berlin and Jo’burg and record as many scenes as you can with your super uber cool production team!
 A collaboration between Berlin’s site-specific games collective Invisible Playground and Johannesburg’s first ever street game collective: Rock, Paper… Pavement!

 In this real-life street game playable exclusively on the streets of Braamfontein (Jo’burg) and Friedrichshain (Berlin), teams of entertainment producers race to create a completely new kind of TV show: Teleported Reality.
 Starting in their city, players perform the teleportation ritual, which enables them to teleport to the other side.
 Players have to shoot as many improvised scenes as they can from both Berlin and Johannesburg within set periods of time whilst they are on the flipside.
 But watch out – shady characters will be watching your every move and the connection between the two neighbourhoods is only temporary…